 Fellows will recruit, train, and manage local volunteers.

 Fellows must have some level of prior campaign experience and/or taken part in a training program such as the Advanced Democratic Leadership Institute.

 The fellowship is designed to build and hone campaign skills and candidate management experience that will serve as a stepping stone to future jobs and opportunities.
 Fellows will gain the core competencies necessary to support candidates running for any level of office.
-Wisconsin Progress will work with all fellows who perform well over the course of their fellowship to help get them placed on campaigns as campaign managers, field directors, or finance directors.
+Wisconsin Progress will work with all fellows who perform well over the course of their fellowship to help get them secure positions on campaigns in the Fall 2020 cycle if desired.

 Application Process and Timeline